Daria Kasatkina: 2018: Kremlin Cup title, Russian No. 1, top 10

 Kasatkina continued her late season success from the previous year into 2018.
-After only winning one match between three tournaments in Australia, she reached the semifinals at the St. Petersburg Trophy and then the final at the Dubai Tennis Championships, two Premier tournaments.
-In St. Petersburg, she notably defeated world No. 1, Caroline Wozniacki.
+After only winning one match between three tournaments in Australia, she reached the semifinals at the St. Petersburg Trophy and then the final at the Dubai Championships, two Premier tournaments.
+In St. Petersburg, she notably defeated then-world No. 1, Caroline Wozniacki.
 In Dubai, she saved three match points en route to defeating another top-5 player in world No. 3, Garbiñe Muguruza, before losing to the defending champion and world No. 4, Elina Svitolina.
 Kasatkina's breakthrough came at Indian Wells, where she reached her second final of the season.
 She defeated four top-15 players at that event including Wozniacki again and also No. 8, Venus Williams, in a tight three-set match.
-She finished runner-up to fellow 20-year-old Naomi Osaka.
+She finished runner-up to fellow 20-year-old Naomi Osaka in a match regarded as representative of a new wave in women's tennis.
 With this result, she climbed to No. 11 in the WTA rankings and also became the Russian No. 1, ending Kuznetsova's long run as Russia's top women's singles player.

 Kasatkina had strong clay- and grass-court seasons as well.
 She made the quarterfinals at the Charleston Open and the third round at the Premier 5 Italian Open.
 She also had another big result at a Premier Mandatory tournament, reaching the quarterfinals at the Madrid Open.
-During the event, she upset hometown favourite and world No. 3 ,Garbiñe Muguruza.
+During the event, she upset hometown favourite and world No. 3, Garbiñe Muguruza.
 Her best tournament on clay was the French Open, where she reached her first Grand Slam quarterfinal.
 She defeated No. 2, Wozniacki, for the third time in 2018 in a match that was suspended midway through due to darkness, before losing to the eventual runner-up Sloane Stephens.
 Another Grand Slam quarterfinal followed at Wimbledon, losing to the eventual champion and world No. 11, Angelique Kerber.

-Kasatkina failed to continue her Grand Slam success at the US Open, losing in the second round.
+Kasatkina failed to continue her Grand Slam tournament success at the US Open losing in the second round.
 In October, she returned to Russia and won the Kremlin Cup for her only title of the season.
 She defeated Tunisian qualifier Ons Jabeur in the final.
 With the title, she also made her top 10 debut.
 Kasatkina was initially named the second alternate for the WTA Finals.
 With only one withdrawal, she instead participated in the WTA Elite Trophy, where she was grouped with Madison Keys and Wang Qiang.
 She began the round robin with a win over Wang, but lost to Keys in a match where she had to play on a short amount of rest while Keys was playing her first match.
 As a result, she finished in last place in the group through the tiebreak criteria.
 Kasatkina finished the year ranked No. 10 in the world.